rafaeltmbr/Stopwatch/docs/markdown/ARCHITECTURE.md

 Unified Modeling Language (UML) is a standardized visual modeling language used to specify, visualize, construct, and document the artifacts of software systems.
 It provides a set of diagrams and notations for representing various aspects of a system, including its structure, behavior, and interactions.
 [Read more](https://www.geeksforgeeks.org/unified-modeling-language-uml-class-diagrams/).

 ### 8.2.
 Clean Architecture
-Clean Architecture Clean Architecture is a software design philosophy that emphasizes the separation of concerns and the independence of the core business logic from external frameworks and infrastructure.
+Clean Architecture Clean Architecture is a software design philosophy that emphasizes the separation of concerns and the independence of the core business logic from external frameworks and platform.
 It promotes a layered architecture where dependencies flow inward, from outer layers like the UI and databases, towards the inner core domain logic.
 [Read more](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).

 ### 8.4.
 Unidirectional Data Flow (UDF)
 Unidirectional Data Flow (UDF) is an architectural pattern where data flows in a single direction, creating a predictable and manageable data flow within an application.
 It typically involves components like views, view models, and data stores, with data flowing from the View to the ViewModel and updates propagating back through defined channels.
 UDF simplifies state management, reduces complexity, and enhances the testability of applications.
 [Read more](https://developer.android.com/develop/ui/compose/architecture#udf).